My Best Theory

 "My Best Theory" is the lead single from Jimmy Eat World's seventh studio album Invented.
 The song began receiving its first radio airplay on August 10, 2010, and impacted radio on August 17.
 The UK digital release was September 26, 2010.

 The song has peaked at number 9 on the Billboard Rock Songs chart and number 2 on the Alternative Songs chart; the band's highest-charting single since "Pain" hit number one in 2004.

-The song included in soundtrack for Tony Hawk: Shred.
+The song was included in the soundtrack for Tony Hawk: Shred.

 Concept

 In an interview, the band's frontman Jim Adkins said:

 "The song is about finding your individuality in a world where extremes are more and more presented as your only option.
 We thought taking a science fiction approach would be a great way to demonstrate breaking free of what may be expected from an individual.
 We loved director Ron Winter’s work and thought he was the perfect choice to help."